CS109Group67/lendingclub/Modeling.md

 ```

-## 2. Baseline Models
+## 2. `OUT_Class` Modeling

-It is insightful to create some very simple models that we can use as a baseline to compare against our actual model. sklearn's `DummyClassifier` and `DummyRegressor` allow us to concretely state the the benefits of usings a machine learning approach.

 ### 2A.
-Baseline Classification
+Baseline Classifier
+It is insightful to create some very simple models that we can use as a baseline to compare against our actual model.
 A basic measure of a classifier's performance is how much it improves on random guessing.
 Using sklearn's `dummyclassifer` with flag `strategy='uniform'` generates predictions uniformly at random between the training set's two classes.